-To find the best washable and stain-hiding rugs, I asked a handful of interior designers, pet owners, and parents (toddlers wreak havoc on rugs it turns out) for advice on stylish carpet options that can take a beating and look good doing it.
-Here, their recommendations, some of which you can even throw in the washing machine.
+To find the best available options, we asked a handful of interior designers, pet owners, and parents of toddlers for advice on rugs that can handle grime and look good doing it.
+Here are their recommendations, many of which you can throw straight in the washing machine.

 With a house full of toddler and bulldog feet, things can get messy fast.
 Wooden relies of multiples of the same white bath mat for easy washing and bleaching.
 “Our bathrooms get very dirty.
 My favorite bath mat is actually white.
 I have two white cotton bath mats per bathroom, and I wash them very regularly.
 The white gets dirty, but it’s also the easiest to bleach.”